KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 - Crops tend to be planted in places where they do well, but not always.
 Some crops prefer lower rainfall, and are therefore doing well in places with lower rainfall.
 - When comparing means, it was discovered that more than half of our data did not match (not within 1,5% difference).
 The data might not reflect reality.

+#### 2.6.2 Regression

+- Linear regression, for all its strengths, assumes a straightforward relationship between the predictor and the outcome.
+- Factors influencing crop yields in Maji Ndogo—be it temperature, rainfall, or pollution—interact in complex, often nonlinear ways.
+- The initial model with `Ave_temps` hinted at this complexity, suggesting that the effect of the average temperature on yields might follow a more intricate pattern than a straight line can depict (or no pattern at all).
+- The yield also depends on more than just the pollution or the temperature, it depends on many of the factors.
+- Not all crops are affected equally by pollution or temperature, so we could simplify our model if we remove the influence of the different crops.

 ### 2.7.
 Recommendations

 #### 2.7.1.
 Python Packages: